 Financial income consists of interest income on outstanding cash positions and fair value adjustments of derivative instruments and valuation of financial instruments.
 Financial expenses consist of interest expense on loan and borrowings including leases, fair value adjustments on the convertible bonds, valuation of financial instruments and the unwinding effect on the put option liabilities.
-During 2022 we finished implementing a cash pool system within our subsidiaries which we expect to reduce our net finance cost.
 For our financial expenses please refer to chapter 4.1.5 "Operating Results - 4.1.
 Operating Results - Net Financial Results".